Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-11 00:27:37
+Last Updated: 2025-05-12 00:27:44

-It'S Just A Job.
-Grass Grows, Birds Fly, Waves Pound The Sand.
-I Beat People Up.
+When wisdom reaches the acme of perfection, it will suppress the vicious instincts and injurious desires.

-By Muhammad Ali
+By Ali ibn Abi Talib (R.A)